Category Page Too Weak to Rank or Get Indexed

-You have a “/category/ai-tools/” page.
-It’s auto-generated: title at the top, 20 article cards below, breadcrumb, footer.
-Google never indexes it; if it does, it ranks for nothing.
-Users who land there bounce in 5 seconds because there’s no orientation — just a wall of cards with no signal of which to read first.
+You have a /category/ai-tools/ page.
+It is auto-generated: an <h1> at the top, 20 article cards below, a breadcrumb, a footer.
+Google never indexes it, or if it does, it ranks for nothing.
+Open the Page indexing report in Search Console and the URL sits under Crawled - currently not indexed or Discovered - currently not indexed.
+Users who land there bounce in a few seconds because there is no orientation, just a wall of cards with no signal of which to read first.

 Common causes